Orpius/SDK/docs/UserGuide/index.md

 **Creating an event**

-> **Tip:** When defining activities triggered by an event, avoid wording that suggests creating or scheduling an event in the task instruction.
+> **Caution:** When defining activities triggered by an event, avoid wording that suggests creating or scheduling an event in the task instruction.
   The agent may interpret this as a command to create a new event each time it runs.
   Instead, phrase the instruction as an immediate action, and review the event activity after creation to ensure it aligns with your intent.

 ### Manual Creation of an Event